 Performance Conversation Questions

-- What accomplishments have you had since we last met?
+- What accomplishments have you had since our last performance conversation?
+What do you hope to accomplish before our next performance conversation?

-- Do we (me and my supervisor) think my accomplishments align with what is expected (most needed) for this position and our unit’s priorities.
-Explain.
+- Do my supervisor and I think my accomplishments align with what is expected for this position and our unit’s priorities?
+Yes, Somewhat, or No. Explain.

 - How can I help you be your best?